abby2727/imagehue/README.md

-# PixelPick - Color Picker Tool
+# ImageHue - Color Picker Tool

 A modern, responsive web application that allows users to upload or paste images and extract color values (Hex and RGB) by clicking on any pixel in the image.